valhalla/demos/docs/blogs/2015-07-07-dynamic-costing.md

 ## SIF - Dynamic Costing within Valhalla

 Two core components of the Valhalla open source routing engine are **Thor** and **Sif**.
-These 2 companions (in Norse mythoogy Thor and Sif are husband and wife) form the basis of the path generation algorithm.
-Thor holds the path algorithms and traverses the routing tiles, while Sif performs costing that is central to forming the best path.
+These 2 companions (in Norse mythoogy Thor and Sif are husband and wife) form the basis of Valhalla's path generation algorithm.
+Thor contains the path computation algorithms and traverses the routing tiles, while Sif performs **costing** that is central to forming the best path.
 Rather than baking costs into the routing graph data, Valhalla uses dynamic, run-time costing to generate costs based on a rich set of attributes stored in the routing graph tiles.
-This allows run-time generation of alternate routes simply by using different costing methods or options.
+This allows run-time generation of different types of routes (or routes with different characteristics) simply by using different costing methods and options within those methods.

 ####Path Costing Introduction

 Routing from one location to another is solved by a class of algorithms known as **shortest path algorithms**.
 This is somewhat misleading, as often one is interested in a route that is shortest time or one that makes fewer turns.
 A better term for shortest path algorithms is **least cost algorithms** - this properly indicates that the method is minimizing cost, be it distance, time, or some other metric.

 Naive assignment of cost to edges of the routing graph will lead to poor routing solutions.
-Simple costing based solely on distance or time based solely on speed assigned to edges can lead to route paths that are difficult to describe and to traverse.
-Considerations such as turn types, presence of intersections with higher class roads, road surface type, elevation change, road curvature, and a host of other considerations can be important.
-It is also important to note that there are generally different considerations needed for bicycle routing than pedestrian routing or automobile routing,
+Simple costing based solely on distance or on time (based solely on speed) can lead to poor route paths with excessive turns and stops.
+Considerations such as turn types, classifications of roads at intersections along the route, road surface type, elevation change, road curvature, and a host of other considerations can be important.
+It is also important to note that different costing considerations are needed for bicycle routing than pedestrian routing or automobile routing.

 #### Dynamic Costing